clobrano/clobrano.github.io/_posts/blog/2019-10-01-guadec-a-month-after.md

 This post is incredibly late and after the initial draft (30th of August :O) many things happened that consumed all my free time, e.g. the furious last weeks of the Yaru release for Ubuntu 19.10 :).

-**GUADEC** is made of two phases.
+Let's start with the basics: **GUADEC** is made of two phases.

 ## Conferences and talks

 **The first three days are all about conferences and talks**.
-Since I had not planned any talk, I could relax there and finally meet many people I have only talk to online as well as some new ones.
+Since I had not planned any talk, I could relax there and finally meet many people I have only chatted to online as well as some new ones.
 This is a great aspect of GUADEC: to finally give a face to online friends and enjoy face to face conversations.

 > This is a great aspect of GUADEC: to finally give a face to online friends and enjoy face to face conversations.

-It was awesome to see the (partially complete) Ubuntu Desktop team: Marco, Iain, Robert, Ken, Seb, James, as well as Carlos Soriano, who helped me in some Nautilus topics, Carl and Ian from System76 and Cassidy from elementary OS, who also wrote a [great post about this experience](https://blog.elementary.io/elementary-at-guadec-2019/).
+It was awesome to spend time with the (partially complete) Ubuntu Desktop team: Marco, Iain, Robert, Ken, Seb, James, as well as Carlos Soriano, who helped me in some Nautilus topics, Carl and Ian from System76 and Cassidy from elementary OS, who also wrote a [great post about this experience](https://blog.elementary.io/elementary-at-guadec-2019/).

+Very pleased also by the community events organized during these first three days.

 ## BoFs